All posts

 The reports go into a queue.
 Enforcement timelines are measured in days, not minutes.
 Do not expect immediate action.

-Step 4: Add your vote to Ledger
+Step 4: Add Your Vote to Ledger

 If the video has not been seen before on Ledger, your vote starts the community record.
 Go to ledgerapp.app/ledger and submit the video.
 Your assessment, combined with votes from other users, builds a consensus score that makes the next check faster for everyone who encounters the same account.

 One vote is not a verdict.
 A pattern of votes from multiple users is the signal that matters.
+The value compounds over time, especially when an account deletes content and creates a new one.

 If the deepfake is of a specific real person, especially a public figure, journalist, or someone you know personally, document it before reporting.
 Platform reports sometimes result in the content being removed before any third party can review it.

-Take a screen recording of the video with the URL visible.
-Note the account name, follower count, and date.
-Save the URL.
 If the content involves non-consensual intimate imagery, the NCII.org hash-matching tool allows victims to submit a hash of the content that platforms can use to block future uploads without requiring the victim to re-report every instance.

-Step 6: Do not interact with the account
+Step 6: Do Not Interact With the Account

 TikTok's Q1 2026 transparency report documented 2.3 million AI video removals in three months.
 That figure represents what their automated systems caught.
 It does not represent the full volume of AI-generated content that remained on the platform.
-According to the same reporting period, removal rates for flagged AI content improved when community reports accompanied automated detection.

 Check a Video Now